wheelroom/wheelroom/packages/boilerplate/src/core/README.md

 ## Views

-Where displays represent the React components for the pageSection component, the React components located here represent all other components in `src/components`.
+Where displays represent the React models for the pageSection component, the React models located here represent all other models in `src/models`.